Instant Pot Chicken and Corn Chowder

 - Milk – This gives the soup a small amount of creamy flavor, but most of the creamy texture comes from blending part of the soup, so feel free to use a substitute.
 Dairy-free milks work well, but you can also just use an extra cup of stock in its place.

-- Corn Kernels - If corn is in season, fresh corn will give this the most flavor.
+- Corn Kernels – If corn is in season, fresh corn will give this the most flavor.
 There’s no need to cook it first.
 Frozen works well any time of year, but defrost it before adding it.
+If you’re a big corn fan, be sure to check out my Corn Fritters recipe too.

 - Shredded Chicken – This is a great way to use rotisserie chicken or leftover chicken from another meal.